etiennebresciani/flowtopolopy/README.md

 # FlowTopoloPy

-FlowTopoloPy ("Flow Topology Python") is a Python package to perform topology and topology-based analyses of flow fields.
+FlowTopoloPy ("Flow Topology Python") is a high-level Python package to perform topology and topology-based analyses of flow fields.
+Core tasks are performed by the VTK library.

 ## Functionalities